HaskellMN/www.haskellmn.org/posts/2015-11-11-november-haskellmn-meetup.md

 author: <a href="http://kyle.marek-spartz.org">Kyle Marek-Spartz</a>
 ---

-The July HaskellMN Meetup will be Wednesday, November 18, 2015, 7-9 pm at [GovDelivery](https://www.govdelivery.com/) on the sixth floor of the Hamm Building (408 St Peter St, St Paul, MN 55102).
+The November HaskellMN Meetup will be Wednesday, November 18, 2015, 7-9 pm at [GovDelivery](https://www.govdelivery.com/) on the sixth floor of the Hamm Building (408 St Peter St, St Paul, MN 55102).